Anadea/anadea_blog/content/posts/how-to-create-an-investment-app-what-you-should-know-in-2025/index.md

 * ***Diverse investment options.*** Applications can offer access to a wide variety of investment opportunities.
 For example, stocks, ETFs, mutual funds, bonds, and cryptocurrencies are often available in one app.
 This allows users to easily diversify their portfolios and reduce risk.
 * ***Cost efficiency.*** Users of digital investment tools can save money compared to traditional investment methods.
 This helps to make investing affordable, even for investors with limited budgets.
 For instance, some applications offer commission-free trades.
 At the same time, the use of robo-advisors is much cheaper than the services of human advisors.

+{{< advert_with_cta title="Thinking About an Investment App?" description="Explore how we can help you bring your idea to life with ease and expertise." button="Request a free consultation" url="https://anadea.info/free-project-estimate" >}}

 ## The most highly demanded features of investment apps

 If you want to create an investment app that will be able to succeed, you need to attentively think through the functionality.
 We offer you to consider the list of features that you can build for your app.